Wade In and Make a Difference: Volunteers Make a Difference in Minnesota Stream Restoration

 As I reflect on my first two years with Minnesota Trout Unlimited, I have a new appreciation for the phrase.
 The culture of service and commitment to conservation through boots and shovels on the ground by MNTU volunteers and friends across the state is nothing short of remarkable and inspiring.
 Our conservation community is strong and growing.

 Minnesota’s trout streams are some of the state’s most cherished natural resources.
 I’m preaching to the choir, but in this line of work, I have a daily reminder as I spend time along the cold, clear waters winding through blufflands, forests, prairies, and north woods.
-But, again, preaching to the choir, they don’t stay pristine on their own.
-For decade after decade, the dedicated efforts of MNTU have restored hundreds of miles of riparian habitat.
+But they don’t stay pristine on their own.
+For decade after decade, the dedicated efforts of MNTU have restored hundreds of miles of in-stream and riparian habitat.

 What Do Volunteers Do for Habitat?